The mystery customer

 During his journey, the "mystery customer" rates the quality of STIB according to a certain number of quality criteria (cleanliness, interaction with staff, information, behaviour, etc.).
 Other criteria such as punctuality are measured in real time through IT tools.

-In 2021, service quality was more of a priority than ever for STIB.
-And its efforts were rewarded, as NF Service certification was confirmed by the follow-up audit.
-The certification obtained in 2019 for a period of 3 years for all services subject to certification.
+Service quality is more of a priority than ever for STIB.
+And its efforts were rewarded, as NF Service certification was obtained in 2022 for a period of 3 years for all services subject to certification.
 The 4 metro lines, 17 tram lines and 55 bus lines, 19 BOOTIK and KIOSK sales outlets, stops and stations, Customer Services and the Inspection of Transport Tickets service are certified.

 Efficient buses and trams